Ex-IAS officer and MLC A K Sharma made UP BJP’s vice president | Politics

 - India

-The Uttar Pradesh unit of Bhartiya Janata Party on Saturday appointed its state MLC A K Sharma, a former IAS officer, as its state vice president.
+The Uttar Pradesh unit of Bharatiya Janata Party on Saturday appointed its state MLC A K Sharma, a former IAS officer, as its state vice president.

 The announcement of the new appointment was made by the BJP state unit’s president Swatantra Dev Singh.